numbbo/coco/docs/coco-doc/source/index.rst

 The COCO_ framework provides currently

  - an interface to several languages in which the benchmarked optimizer can be written, currently C/C++, Java, Matlab/Octave, Python
  - several benchmark suites or testbeds, currently all written in C
  - data logging facilities via the ``Observer``
  - data post-processing in Python and data display facilities in ``html``
  - article LaTeX templates

-The underlying philosophy of COCO_ is to provide everything which most experimenters needed to setup and implement if they wanted to benchmark an algorithm properly.
+The underlying philosophy of COCO_ is to provide everything which most experimenters needed to setup and implement themselves otherwise, if they wanted to benchmark an algorithm properly.

-.. [#] It remains to be a standard procedure to present tens or even hundreds
+.. [#] It remains to be a standard procedure to present as main output
-    of numbers in one or several tables, left to the reader to scan and compare to each other [SUG2015].
+    tens or even hundreds of numbers in one or several tables, left to the reader to scan and compare to each other [SUG2015].

     .. todo:: add reference